brickcap/openresty_examples/book.md

 Thus far we have seen how to make only simple requests the internal uri using the `ngx.location.capture` but the api is far more flexible.
-You can pass query strings directly in the url or by uisng the args option.
+You can pass query strings directly in the url or by using the args option.
 For instance:-

 ```
 local res= ngx.location.capture("/hello?a=1&b=2")